All articles published in the June 2014 issue.

 Browne Jacobson’s James Arrowsmith provides some guidance for those looking to recover losses incurred during the course of their work.

 Portal frames are a simple and very common type of framed (or skeleton) structure.
 Steel portal frames, in particular, are a cost-effective structural system to support building envelopes requiring large column-free spaces.
-This Technical Guidance Note gives an introduction to steel portal frames and their preliminary analysis.

 The first in a ‘steel construction’ sub-series, this article discusses the often competing demands on the structural designer to balance frame cost against architectural demands and the cost of other building components, such as curtain walling.